 Their extra rigidity makes them better suited for more dynamic driving styles, but at the same time they are more vulnerable to road bumps and mechanical damage.
 That’s why most of them have additional protection in the form of a rim protector.

 Some models of car tyres are available both with and without rim protectors.
 This is a result of agreements between car manufacturers and tyre producers.
-If an automotive company orders a product for its model, it may require it without rim protector (tyres without rim protector facilitate mounting wheel caps).
+If an automotive company orders a product for its model, it may require it without a rim protector (tyres without a rim protector facilitate mounting wheel caps).